HL7/us-cql-ig/input/pagecontent/index.md

   * Data Requirements Transformation
   * Search Parameters Usage
 * Patterns
-  * Document high-level patterns for
-    * accessing all data, versus "clean" data (i.e. data without modifiers, or with known modifiers), data with particular statuses
-      * no implicitRules that we don't understand
-      * no modifiers or modifierExtensions that we don't understand
-    * e.g. All Allergies vs All Known Confirmed Allergies
   * Patient and Family History
   * Laboratory Testing
   * MedicationRequest